dkoguciuk/deepbike/README.md

 DeepBike -- MLP for Bike Sharing Demand
 ===================

-This is a simple approach to Bike Sharing Demand competition based on MLP architecture implemented in Tensorflow framework.
+This is a simple approach to Bike Sharing Demand competition based on MLP architecture implemented in the Tensorflow framework.
 No rocket science, but still entertaining exercise.
+The Kaggle site about Bike Sharing demand you can find [here](https://www.kaggle.com/c/bike-sharing-demand).

 ----------